 Answer: Yes.
 Philosophers’ reasoning errors are related to their views.

 So there you have it.
 It would seem that philosophers are susceptible to systematic reasoning errors.
 And insofar as philosophers are so susceptible, they tend toward certain views.
-I’m tempted to say more, but I’ve already done so elsewhere (Byrd 2014); so have others.†† I’m hoping enough feathers are still ruffled to spark some good conversation.
+I’m tempted to say more, but I’ve already done so elsewhere (Byrd 2014) and I am working on a pre-registered replication of these findings for—among other things—my dissertation.††

 † Thanks to Greg Ray for pointing me to this passage.

-†† First, I’ve offered only select evidence that philosophers’ reasoning is priveleged.
-(A) What does the rest of the literature suggest about philosophers’ reasoning?
+†† What does the rest of the literature suggest about philosophers’ reasoning?
 Unsurprisingly, the verdict is disputed (Nado 2014, Machery 2015, Mizrahi 2015, Rini 2015).
-Indeed, in some contexts, philosophers don’t seem to reason any better than anyone else (Schwitzgebel and Cushman 2015; Pinillos et al 2011).
+Indeed, philosophers seem susceptible to the same tricks as anyone else (Schwitzgebel and Cushman 2015; Pinillos et al 2011).
 And second, even if philosophers are better reasoners, it’s not even clear why they are better (Clarke 2013).
-(B) Why would philosophers be better reasoners than others?
+Why would philosophers be better reasoners than others?
 I sketch an account in Byrd 2014, Section 3 (see also Weinberg, Gonnerman, Buckner, and Alexander 2010).
-Finally, if philosophers really are better reasoners, then this might have interesting implications about public discourse.
-(C) Should non-philosophers defer to the judgments of philosophers?
-(D) Should philosophers’ reasoning methods be the gold standard?
-I’m happy to discuss this in the comments.